 - Features chapters written by leading experts in each of the sub-fields

-- Appeals to a broad spectrum of professionals, including chemical engineers, chemists and physicists
+- Contains information that will appeal to a broad spectrum of professionals, including chemical engineers, chemists and physicists

 - Serves as both a reference book for researchers and a textbook for graduate students